supermerill/KspPartUpgrade/README.md

 When subclassing PartUpgrade, your module is called when an " upgrade pass occur".
 It's a call to restore with the part config node, and after a call to upgrade with all the current researched technologies.
 If you want to not upgrade all the flying part at the same time, you should define also the onload/onsave method to persist/load the not-upgraded data (unless it's in the editor).
+#### License
+Source code: GPL
+The released dll is distributed as CC BY-NC 4.0

 by Merill